 Colin Finlay – stock photography expert & print collector

 Colin is an avid collector of photography as well as being actively involved in the photography industry for many years.
-He is currently Managing Director of worldIllustrated.com as well as Director of Strategic Development at Avalon Media.
+He is currently a director of worldillustrated.com and Avalon Media.
 Colin’s extensive knowledge of content has further foundations in his prior positions including Head of Image Resources at the Natural History Museum in London where, amongst other responsibilities, he ran one of the world’s largest photo competitions, The Wildlife Photographer of the Year.

 An expert in archival content and a regular magazine contributor and event presenter, Colin was also Global Sales Director – Archival Collections at Getty Images for seven years.